-The BBP Metadata Team—Melissa Barton, Brenna Bychowski, Mark Custer, and Audrey Pearson (Beinecke Library), and Timothy Thompson (Yale University Library)—developed the data model for this project using the principles of linked data, which leverages the hyperlink architecture of the web to identify discrete bits of information and link them to one another.
+The BBP Metadata Team—Melissa Barton, Brenna Bychowski, Mark Custer, and Audrey Pearson (Beinecke Library), and Timothy Thompson (Yale University Library)—developed the data model for this project using the principles of linked data, which leverages the hyperlink architecture of the web to link discrete bits of information about black print to one another and to enable new questions to be posed and answered.

 Our data model adopts a modified form of the Functional Requirements for Bibliographic Records (FRBR) framework for cataloging books, a framework that is similar to the Library of Congress’ BIBFRAME model, currently in development to replace the MARC cataloging standard.